City College of New York: College seal and medal logo

-The design of the three-faced college seal has its roots in the 19th century, when Professor Charles Anthon was inspired by views of Janus, the Roman god of beginnings, whose two faces connect the past and the future.
-He broadened this image of Janus into three faces to show the student, and consequently, knowledge, developing from childhood through youth into maturity.
+The design of the three-faced college seal refers to Janus, the Roman god of beginnings, whose two faces connect the past and the future.
 The seal was redesigned for the college's Centennial Medal in 1947 by Albert P. d'Andrea (class of 1918).
-Professor d'Andrea, having immigrated from Benevento, Italy, in 1901, joined the faculty immediately after graduation and was Professor of Art and Chairman of the Art Department from 1948 to 1968.
+D'Andrea later was a professor of art at CCNY.

-In 2003, the college decided to create a logo distinct from its seal, with the stylized text "the City College of New York."
+In 2003, administrators at the institution decided to create a logo distinct from its seal, with the stylized text "the City College of New York."